 Longevity and Durability Cost Over Time

-Metal roofing is designed to deliver long-term performance and can remain in service for many decades with relatively low upkeep.
+Metal roofing is designed to deliver long-term performance and can remain in service life for many decades with relatively low upkeep.
 This reduces the frequency of roof replacement compared to traditional roof shingles.
-Over time, fewer replacements translate into cost savings.
+Over time, fewer replacements translate into meaningful cost savings.

 Comparing Metal Roofing to Other Roofing Options

-When comparing metal roofing to traditional roof shingles, cost differences become clearer when viewed over time rather than upfront.
+When comparing metal roofing to traditional roof shingles, cost differences become clearer when viewed over time rather than up front.

 Additional Factors That Influence Metal Roof Cost